brenoroosevelt/habemus/index.md

     $newStd = $container->get('stdCreator');
 }
 ```

-Ok, everything seems very simple so far... we only have three methods (`add` `has` `get`) and a standard behavior of Service Locator pattern.
-Habemus is more than this, and we can go further.
-So what if you need to decouple your class dependencies and inject them where they are needed?
-Don't worry, Habemus got you covered!

 ## Auto wiring

 Auto wiring is enabled by default and you only need to ask for an instance.